Financial Wellness for College Students

 Learn

-Financial Planning for Young Adults: The Massive Open Online Course, or MOOC, provides an introduction to basic financial planning concepts.
+Financial Planning for Young Adults: The Massive Open Online Course, or MOOC, introduces basic financial planning concepts.
 It is open to the general public through Coursera, an education platform that partners with universities and organizations worldwide to offer courses free of charge.

 Borrow

-CFPB- Student and Young AmericansA place where you can find the annual report on student loan complaints and share the roadblocks that you’ve faced on the path to pay off your debt.
+CFPB- Student and Young AmericansA place where you can find the annual report on student loan complaints and share the roadblocks you’ve faced to pay off your debt.

 FinAid!
 The Smart Student Guide to Financial AidQuality information about financial resources beyond government loans.